YoussrAbouYoussif/Int-Elligence/README.md

 ### 4) MERN Stack

 ## Link
-### This is the link to the website http://intelligence-summerge.herokuapp.com/about
+### This is the link to the website: http://intelligence-summerge.herokuapp.com/